Skip to main content

 -d '{"name": "Customer Loyalty"}'

-# Now, create a 'Points' asset (PTS) inside that program.
+# Create a 'Points' asset inside that program

 curl -X POST https://api.scrip.dev/v1/assets \